Rufus For Real

 Why These Flour Tortillas Earn a Spot in Your Rotation

-• Soft, flexible, and sturdy: Perfect for tacos, burritos, wraps, and anything that needs a tortilla that won’t fall apart.
+• Soft and flexible: Perfect for tacos, burritos, wraps, and quesadillas.

-• Freezer-friendly: Make a batch now and thank yourself later on busy nights.
+• Freezer-friendly: Make a batch now and save extras for future meals.on busy nights.

 Image of Cast Iron Skillet